 Bing was a German toy company founded in 1863 in Nüremberg, Germany by

 two brothers, Ignaz and Adolf Bing.
-Originally, Gerbruder Bing produced metal kitchen utensils.
+Originally, Gerbrüder Bing produced metal kitchen utensils.
 They began toy production in

-Nüremberg was the largest toy factory in the world.
+height of its success, the company employed over 16,000 workers.
 Although Bing produced numerous toys, it is best remembered

 today for toy trains.
 In addition to toys and kitchen wares, Bing also made a huge range of office equipment,